You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: His name means, “Place of darkness between Earth and Hades”

-Erebus is among the five oldest deities in the Greek gods family tree.
+Erebus is among the five oldest deities in the Olympian gods family tree.
 Indeed, his mother Chaos was believed to be the first Greek goddess.

 Back in the day, the other gods made the world but left the underworld unfinished.
 Erebus stepped up and built the rest; stuffing a dark mist into all the empty spaces before he moved in.